 APRILIA RALLY 50

 The Rally 50 was Aprilia’s first foray into the off-road inspired scooter niche - an area in which several other manufacturers have found success.
-Popular scooters like Yamaha’s Zuma and Honda’s Ruckus have blurred the line between off-road scooters and sports scooters.
-Unfortunately for Aprilia, the Rally 50 joined Kymco’s Cobra Cross as an off-road inspired scooter that never really caught on in North America.
+Popular scooters like Yamaha’s Zuma and Honda’s Ruckus have found success blurring the line between off-road and sports scooters.
+Unfortunately the Rally 50 joined Kymco’s Cobra Cross as an off-road inspired scooter that never really caught on in North America.
 Then again, the Rally 50 was only offered to Americans for one year so Aprilia didn’t give this neat scooter much of a chance.

 The 2004 Rally 50 was introduced to the USA market at a time when Aprilia was fairly new to the American scooter scene and frequently changing their USA lineup.
 For the 2004 model year Aprilia boosted their scooter lineup from four scooters to ten, perhaps in an attempt to figure out what would sell in the USA.
-Also going on at this time was the possible bankruptcy of Aprilia, which ended up being saved when they were purchased by Piaggio in mid 2004.
+Also going on at this time was the potential bankruptcy of Aprilia, which was averted when they were purchased by Piaggio in mid 2004.
 Within the context of this unstable lineup, the Rally 50 was introduced to the American audience for 2004.
 It was never offered to Canadians.

 Following slow sales in 2004, manufacturing of the Rally 50 was ceased not only for the USA market, but also worldwide.
 The Rally 50 was originally introduced in some overseas markets in 1994, so the design was aging when it arrived in the USA.
-Accordingly, the Rally 50 ended up becoming quite a rare scooter in the USA.
+Accordingly, the Rally 50 is a rare but not valuable scooter in the USA.
 Had Aprilia opted to design a follow-up generation for this scooter and continued to offer it in North America, it likely would have sold well during the strong sales years of 2005 - 2007.
-In a way, the 2012 Aprilia SR Motard 50 carries on the Rally 50’s off-road spirit.
+In a way, the 2014 Aprilia SR Motard 50 resurrects the Rally 50’s off-road spirit.

 The fat tired Rally 50 is a clear entry in the sports/off-road scooter category that was basically invented by the late 80’s first generation Yamaha Zuma.
 The mid 90’s saw Aprilia introduce the Rally 50 into this category at about the same time Kymco debuted their competing Cobra Cross scooter.
-Those two scooters sold well in Europe - especially the Aprilia - and both were briefly sold in North America at the tail end of their run.
+Those two scooters sold well in Europe.

-The Rally 50 achieves its dirt hungry look using a serious amount of rubber (120/90-10 front, 130/90-10 rear) on smaller 10” rims.
-It’s this rubber combined with the raised front fender, generous amount of suspension and ample ground clearance that really gives the Rally 50 its dirt ready vibe.
+The Rally 50 achieves its dirt hungry look by slapping a serious amount of rubber on small 10” rims (120/90-10 front, 130/90-10 rear).
+It’s this rubber combined with the raised front fender, generous amount of suspension and ample ground clearance that really gives the Rally 50 its dirt ready attitude.
 Contrasting this, the headlights have a fairly standard sports look to them, as does the rear half of the scooters body.
 The overall result looks like Aprilia took a sports scooter and jacked it up for the off-road.
-Aprilia’s concept of having a sports scooter with big suspension died for a while with the Rally 50, but for 2012 the idea sorta lives on with Aprilia’s new SR Motard.

 During its brief tenure in the USA, the Rally 50 was sold in two colors - Chips Blue and Saddle Black.
 The Saddle Black version was a solid color, while the Chips Blue Rally 50 utilized an orange under-belly and orange graphics.
 All Rally 50’s were built in Italy.